gpeter62/ESP_UniClock/readme.md

 Hardver: (Schematics and board design by Zoltan Unferdorben are in "schematics" subfolder)

-Wemos D1 Mini (or any other ESP8266 modul) 160MHz
+Wemos D1 Mini (or any other ESP8266 modul) 160MHz or ESP32

 Drivers: SN74141 (multiplex or latch), MAX6921, MAX7219, MM5450